-These are of course just typical examples.
-The level of decentralisation and the exact distribution of powers and responsibilities varies greatly between federations depending on their needs and circumstances.
+These are, of course, just typical examples.
+The level of decentralisation and the exact distribution of powers and responsibilities vary greatly between federations, depending on their needs and circumstances.
 For example, in Nigeria, environmental protection is a state matter, but in Malaysia, it is run along federal lines.

 In some federal systems, some powers do not belong exclusively to either level of government but are shared between them.
 In India, for example, both the Indian Parliament and the State Legislatures can pass laws on criminal justice and social and economic planning.
 But, if there is an incompatibility between them, the central level of legislation prevails.